charleymroberts/events-manager/README.md

 - Edit the CSS file to add their own colour scheme

-- Add their own logos/banners etc. to the Static folder to add their own branding to the user interface
+- Add their own logos/banners etc. to the static folder to add their own branding to the user interface

 If wishing to deploy their version to Heroku, another user would need their own Heroku and Cloudinary accounts and their own PostgreSQL database (on ElephantSQL or similar).